cataseven/Statistics-Graph-Chart-Card/README.md

       - value: "boost"
 ```

-In the visual editor, the State Map textarea accepts a simple `value, label` syntax — one per line:
+In the visual editor, the State Map textarea accepts a `value, label, color` syntax — one line per state, with the label and color both optional.
+Any CSS color works (name, hex, or `var(--…)`):

 ```
-off, Idle
+off, Idle, grey
-on, Running
+on, Running, green
 ```

+These colors are used as the **segment color in `state_timeline`** mode (and for the dot/marker elsewhere).
+Colors set in YAML — `color:` under a `state_map` entry — now also round-trip correctly in the editor instead of being dropped when you re-open the card.

 > Auto-detected for `binary_sensor`, `input_boolean`, and any `input_select` entity in step mode — you don't need to define a `state_map` for those, the card detects available states automatically and labels the axis accordingly.